 Chiropractic Care and Boosting Your Immune System

 Most people are aware of the benefits of chiropractic care for back and neck care.
 However, there are many other advantages of adding it to your wellness routine.
-Our immune system is the body’s line of defense to fight viral and bacterial infections.
-The immune system relies on many factors in order to maintain optimal health including nutrition, exercise, posture, being well rested, and having a healthy spine.
+Our immune system is the body’s first line of defense to fight infections.
+The immune system relies on a number of variables to maintain full effectiveness – and that includes a healthy spine.